 Few people like visiting the dentist.
 For some people, however, the mere thought of having to see their dentist makes them feel extreme anxiety that they avoid or delay seeking much-needed dental care.
-Gleaning from experts in sedation dentistry, some people can’t even sleep well or at all because they excessively worry about what will happen when they go to their dentist appointment.
+Gleaning to experts in sedation dentistry, some people can’t even sleep well or at all because they excessively worry about what will happen when they go to their dentist appointment.

 What Exactly Is Dental Anxiety?

 Dental anxiety is a term used for describing extreme stress or fear in a dental setting.
-While the cause is different from one person to another, in general, it’s associated with drills, needles, the sounds in a dental office, or the overall setting of dental offices.
-It is more common among older individuals who might have had a traumatic experience with dental care when technology wasn’t as effective or advanced like it is today.
+While the cause is different from one person to another, in general, it’s associated with drills, needles, sounds in a dental office, or the overall setting of dental offices.
+It is more common among older individuals who might have had a traumatic experience with dental care when technology wasn’t as effective or advanced as it is today.

 Common Warning Signs of Dental Anxiety